Genetics In Action: Evolutionary Algorithms

 • Genetic programs can find arbitrary-length solutions to problems.

-• The best library is ECJ (in Java); rgp and Accord.NET are okay but not great.
+• The best library is ECJ (in Java).

 • Genetic programming can also generate decision trees.